pablisco/auto-module/readme.md

 [![Actions](https://github.com/pablisco/auto-module/workflows/Publish/badge.svg)](https://github.com/pablisco/auto-module/actions)
 [![Gradle Plugin Portal](https://img.shields.io/maven-metadata/v/https/plugins.gradle.org/m2/com/pablisco/gradle/automodule/core/maven-metadata.xml.svg?label=Gradle)](https://plugins.gradle.org/plugin/com.pablisco.gradle.automodule)

 This Gradle plugin helps with module declaration.
 And by help, it means it does it all for you.

+## Why do I need this?

+So, these are some (but not all) the reasons why you should use this:

+ - __Avoid user error:__ It's quite common, specially with complex projects, to have a large and nested project graph with all the available modules.
+Updating it can be tedious and, frankly, you probably rather be doing other things.
+ - __Type safety:__ After you rename a module, any reference to it will complain when evaluating the project's build, so you know where you need to change your dependencies.
+ - __IDE Auto-complete:__ One of the benefits of using `kts` build scripts is that the IDE can provide auto complete.
+This will save you multiple trips to the settings.gradle script or the project structure to remember the name of the module you require.
+ - __Progressive upgrade:__ It has support for Groovy gradle so you don't have to migrate all your modules to use kts if you are not quite there yet or don't need it on all of them.

 ## How do I use it?

 Remove all your `include()` calls inside `settings.gradle.[kts]` and add this: